 Judge Learned Hand of the U.S. Court of Appeals for the Second Circuit established the standard for character protection in a case called Nichols v.
 Universal Pictures Corp., 45 F.2d 119 (2d Cir.
 1930), when he stated that, “the less developed the characters, the less they can be copyrighted; that is the penalty an author must bear for marking them too indistinctly.”

-For example, alien characters stranded on earth is a popular and recurring theme as portrayed in My Favorite Martian, Starman, Alien Nation, Transformers, District 9, Predators, and The Man Who Fell to Earth.
-The idea of a stranded alien character, without embellishment, is not protectible.
+For example, alien characters stranded on Earth is a popular and recurring theme as portrayed in My Favorite Martian, Starman, Alien Nation, Transformers, District 9, Predators, and The Man Who Fell to Earth.
+The idea of a stranded alien character, without embellishment, is not protectable.

-EXAMPLE: A relatively unknown play (Lokey From Maldemar) featured an alien with powers of levitation and telepathy, stranded on earth and pursued by authoritarian characters.
+Consider this example: A relatively unknown play (Lokey From Maldemar) featured an alien with powers of levitation and telepathy, stranded on earth and pursued by authoritarian characters.
 The playwright sued the owners of the movie E.T.—The Extra-Terrestrial, claiming that her character was infringed by the E.T. character.
 A federal court disagreed, ruling that that the character from Lokey was too indistinct to merit protection.
 (Litchfield v.
 Spielberg, 736 F.2d 1352 (9th Cir.
-1984).)
+1984)).

+It is not difficult to understand why the protection of fictional characters is such an important issue for copyright owners.
 Exploitation of fictional characters is a crucial source of revenue for entertainment and merchandising companies.
-Characters such as Superman and Mickey Mouse are the foundations of massive entertainment franchises and are commonly protected under both copyright and trademark law.
+Characters such as Superman and Batman are the foundations of massive entertainment franchises and are commonly protected under both copyright and trademark law.